 As a result, the defendant’s conviction for first degree murder was reversed, and the case was sent back to the lower court for a new trial.

 If you have been charged with DUI or similar offense, contact an experienced criminal law attorney immediately.
-An attorney can review your case for its possible defense.
+An attorney can review your case for its best possible defense.
 Perhaps the police lacked probable cause to stop you or any evidence against you was improperly seized.
 Even if the police acted legally and the evidence against you is overwhelming, an attorney who is respected in the court house may be able to negotiate a more favorable plea agreement than you could on your own.

 If you have questions about this or another related Illinois criminal or traffic matter, please contact Matt Keenan at 847-568-0160 or email email@example.com.